 Member since: Mar 1, 2010

 By trade I'm a consultant/developer for a midmarket ERP system, working mostly from home.
-My wife and I live in Howell, MI with our two kids.
-I recently started watching food network, and by watching those guys make all those delicious looking recipes I have taken up an interest in food.
+My wife and I live in Flagstaff, AZ with our two kids.
+I started cooking as a result of watching food network, and by watching those guys make all those delicious looking recipes I took up an interest in food.

 The dish came out very well, it was delicious, but I also knew that I was severely lacking in cooking skills.
 When I added the tomato paste and the flour, it clumped up on me like it was going out of style, and there was WAY too much cooking liquid.
 On TV that didn't happen, so I figured I had to go somewhere and learn how to cook.